 The Tax Cuts and Jobs Act (TCJA) represented a major overhaul of the tax code, impacting individuals, businesses, and corporations alike.
 One of the most notable changes was the reduction in individual income tax rates, which aimed to provide relief to taxpayers across various income levels.
 Additionally, the TCJA nearly doubled the standard deduction, making it more attractive for taxpayers to opt for the standard deduction over itemizing deductions.

-For businesses, the TCJA reduced the corporate tax rate from 35% to 21%, a significant decrease intended to make the United States more competitive in the global market.
+For businesses, the TCJA reduced the corporate tax rate from 35% to 21%, a significant decrease intended to make the United States more competitive in the global market, while individuals often rely on a qualified accountant for income tax to navigate the new rules effectively.
 The reform also eliminated the alternative minimum tax (AMT) for corporations, simplifying the tax filing process for many businesses.
 These changes were part of a broader effort to stimulate economic growth by encouraging investment and job creation.

 Tax Brackets and Rates